Visit Uppsala University

 See Uppsala Cathedral

-The Uppsala Cathedral is an impressive and beautiful building which dominates the city’s skyline.
-The cathedral is the seat of the Swedish Church and where many members of the Swedish royal family are buried.
-Built around 1270, with different parts being added throughout the centuries, it is the largest church in the entire Scandinavian region.
-See the powerful cathedral and get familiar with its history in the church’s museum.
-Don’t miss two large organs, Per Larsson Åkerman’s from 1871 in the west and Fratelli Ruffatti’s from 2009 in the north.
+Uppsala Cathedral dominates the city’s skyline, strikingly red-toned and beautiful, pointing heavenwards in classic French-gothic style.
+It’s the largest church in the Scandinavian region, the seat of the Swedish Church and the burial place of many members of the royal family.
+Its construction can be dated back to around 1270, although elements were added in later centuries.
+You’ll get insights into its history in the church museum.
+Don’t miss the two large musical organs, Per Larsson Åkerman’s from 1871 in the west, and Fratelli Ruffatti’s from 2009 in the north.

-Relax in one of many city gardens and parks
+Relax in one of many gardens and parks

 Shop along Svartbäcksgatan